moneybutton/docs/docs/mb-invisible-money-button.md

 continue making payments until it runs out of the permitted amount.

-With this basic API you can access all the features of Money Button without the need for the user to swiper for every transaction.
-If you are familiar with Money Button’s API you are going to find the rest of this document pretty similar.
+With this basic API you can access all the features of Money Button without the need for the user to swipe for every transaction.
+If you are familiar with the Money Button API you are going to find the rest of this document pretty similar.

-The IMB API allows you to use every feature of Money Button and provide a lot of customization over the user experience.
+The IMB API allows you to use every feature of Money Button.
+You can provide a lot of customization over the user experience.

 ## Constructor